leleliu008/xcpkg/README.md

 ```
 url: https://github.com/leleliu008/xcpkg-formula-repository-offical-core
 branch: master
-pinned: 0
+pinned: no
-enabled: 1
+enabled: yes
-timestamp-added: 1673684639
+timestamp-created: 1673684639
-timestamp-last-updated: 1673684767
+timestamp-updated: 1673684767
 ```

-If a xcpkg formula repository is pinned, which means it would not be updated.
+If a xcpkg formula repository is `pinned`, which means it would not be updated.

-If a xcpkg formula repository is disabled, which means xcpkg would not search formula in this formula repository.
+If a xcpkg formula repository is `disabled`, which means xcpkg would not search formulas in this formula repository.

 ## xcpkg offical formula repository